Department and Faculty

 State-of-the-art medical research facilities house researchers conducting studies of neurological diseases and cancer.
 These facilities allow scientists and students to explore some of the newest areas of medical science.

 During your fellowship, you have access to these resources and support services:

 - Large collection of gastroenterology, hepatology and nutrition texts in the division's library

 - Teaching slide sets for liver biopsy interpretation

 - Secretarial services for patient care and academic activities

-- Computer support for Internet, literature search, slide creation, data base, word processing and e-mail
+- Computer support for Internet, literature searches, slide creation, databases, word processing and email

 - Graphic services for slide and poster presentations

-- Computerized patient records system allows immediate access to medical records from any workstation
+- Computerized patient records system allowing immediate access to medical records from any workstation

 You are assigned a faculty adviser who can provide comprehensive educational advice and personal support.
 Your adviser also serves as a contact point, introducing you and your family to Jacksonville and the Mayo Clinic system.